lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 CA keys (as all other keys) have a finite lifetime and will have to be updated on a periodic basis.
-The certificates NewWithNew, NewWithOld, and OldWithNew (see {{sect-4.4.1}}) MAY be issued by the CA to aid existing end entities who hold the current self-signed CA certificate (OldWithOld) to transition securely to the new self-signed CA certificate (NewWithNew), and to aid new end entities who will hold NewWithNew to acquire OldWithOld securely for verification of existing data.
+The certificates NewWithNew, NewWithOld, and OldWithNew (see {{sect-4.4.1}}) MAY be issued by the CA to aid existing end entities who hold the current root CA certificate (OldWithOld) to transition securely to the new root CA certificate (NewWithNew), and to aid new end entities who will hold NewWithNew to acquire OldWithOld securely for verification of existing data.